Marketing has become a big part of school communications, particularly in districts where parents have a choice where to send their children.

 - Translation tools or staff to communicate with parents who may not speak or read English

 There’s no one right way to do school communication- it’s about making sure that you have a plan in place, that staff responsibilities are clear, and that parents and families feel like they’re informed.
-At School Deets, we’re well-versed in the many pieces that make up a comprehensive communication plan, and we’re happy to talk with your team about the best ways to connect with your parent community.
+At Digital Deets, we’re well-versed in the many pieces that make up a comprehensive communication plan, and we’re happy to talk with your team about the best ways to connect with your parent community.